mferg00/CAB202-Space-Invaders/README.md

 # CAB202-Space-Invaders

+Created for QUT course CAB202, Semester 1, 2019.

-Created for use on a pre-made teensy breakout board, for QUT course CAB202
+For use on a teensy breakout-board.